Tom McAllister and Elise Juska on Writing Fiction About the Aftermath of a Mass Shooting

 Elise Juska, author of ‘If We Had Known’, and Tom McAllister, author of ‘How to Be Safe’ in conversation about fiction reflecting reality

-O n the 14th of February 2018, a heavily armed former student in Parkland, Florida opened fire at the students and staff members of Marjory Stoneman Douglas High School, leaving seventeen dead.
+On the 14th of February 2018, a heavily armed former student in Parkland, Florida opened fire at the students and staff members of Marjory Stoneman Douglas High School, leaving seventeen dead.
 The Parkland shooting has unleashed a renewed wave of protest against gun violence with the survivors championing the Never Again moment.
-In a country that is constantly mourning the victims of one mass shootings after another but has failed to pass any meaningful gun control, the subject of gun violence could not be more timely.
+In a country that is constantly mourning the victims of one mass shootings after another but has failed to pass any meaningful gun control, the subject of gun violence could not be more urgent.
 Published in April, two new novels explore the aftermath of America’s deadly gun culture.

 In Tom McAllister’s How to Be Safe, high school English teacher Anna Crawford turns on the TV to find her face flashing across cable news, the prime suspect of a mass murder at her school.
 The real perpetrator is found, and the police clears Anna of any wrongdoing, but she is still regarded with suspicion in a town that quickly descends into paranoia.
 Caustically funny and brutally raw, How to Be Safe satires the media frenzy that engulfs a tragedy.